ahsanrizvi99/amazon-product-intelligence/README.md

 Collection pipeline in progress (`src/scraper/`).

-- Search results page: scraping working — extracts ASIN, title, price, and rating for each product on the first page of results.
-Output saved to `data/raw/products_search_page.json`.
+- Search results page: working — extracts ASIN, title, price, and rating for each product on the first page of results.
-- Product detail pages and reviews: not started yet.
+- Product detail pages: working — visits each product's own page and extracts title and price (more reliable than the search-page snapshot).
+- Reviews: working — extracts reviewer name, rating, title, verified purchase status, and full review text for each review on a product page.
+- Full pipeline: search page → product pages → reviews are now combined into one record per product, saved to `data/raw/products_full.json`.
 - Notebooks, features, and application: not started yet.

 Every request is logged to `logs/scraping_log.csv` with a timestamp and outcome (success / blocked / empty).

+Known issues, documented in the Project Questions & Clarifications Log:
+- Some reviews are in languages other than English.
+- Amazon occasionally returns a bot-check page on the very first request of a fresh browser session; visiting the search page before any product page avoids this.

 ## 📁 Planned Structure